klausi/mastodon-twitter-sync/README.md

 If you already have posts in one or both of your accounts and you want to exclude them from being synced you can use `--skip-existing-posts`.
 This is going to mark all posts as synced without actually posting them.

+    cargo run --release -- --skip-existing-posts

+Note that combining `--skip-existing-posts --dry-run` will not do anything.
+You have to run `--skip-existing-posts` alone to mark all posts as synchronized in the post cache.

 ## Periodic execution

 Every run of the program only synchronizes the accounts once.
 Use Cron to run it periodically, recommended every 10 minutes: